 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Aurora Cannabis (ACB) Investors With $200k+ Losses to Contact Its Attorneys, Securities Fraud Case Filed

-/EIN News/ -- SAN FRANCISCO, Nov.
-30, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Aurora Cannabis Inc. (NYSE: ACB) investors who have suffered losses in excess of $200,000 to submit their losses now to learn if they qualify to recover compensable damages.
+/EIN News/ -- SAN FRANCISCO, Dec.
+05, 2019 (GLOBE NEWSWIRE) -- Hagens Berman urges Aurora Cannabis Inc. (NYSE: ACB) investors who have suffered losses in excess of $200,000 to submit their losses now to learn if they qualify to recover compensable damages.
 A securities fraud class action was recently filed against the company and its senior executives.
+Hagens Berman is investigating whether the fraudulent period extends beyond that alleged in the complaint.

 Sign Up: www.hbsslaw.com/investor-fraud/ACB